 They usually take a few months to worsen and may disappear over time.
 There still isn’t much known about this phenomenon, but scientists have found a direct connection between holoderma and Dupuytren's Contracture.

 Some patients with Dupuytren's contracture may end up with a holoderma.
 Though rare, in some cases, these can be attached to underlying tendons that assist with extending, or straightening, the fingers.

-Most users have normal or thin skin but some may end up with wrinkled skin.
-Doctors tend to believe that patents with Dupuytren's contracture run a higher risk of having knuckle pads, which is why it is also often referred to as dorsal Dupuytren nodules.
+Most users have normal or thin skin but some may end up with wrinkled skin as a result of a holoderma.
+A range of people can develop holodermas, such as those who play sports or surf.
+For this reason, they are often called Athlete's nodules or Surfer's nodules.
+But still, doctors believe that people with Dupuytren's contracture run a higher risk of having knuckle pads, which is why they are more often referred to as dorsal Dupuytren's nodules.

 As mentioned earlier, there isn’t much known about knuckle pads or why they occur.
-Here is a little more information on the condition and its link to Dupuytren's disease:
+So far, here is what has been determined about knuckle pads: